0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-on-the-cloud.md

 :::warning Keep your data directory to yourself!

-The data directories generated above, besides from initializing the directories for holding the blockchain state, will also generate your validator's private keys.
+The data directories generated above, besides initializing the directories for holding the blockchain state, will also generate your validator's private keys.
 **This key should be kept as a secret, as stealing it would render somebody capable of impersonating you as the validator in the network!**
 :::

 ## Step 2: Prepare the multiaddr connection string for the bootnode

-For a node to successfully establish connectivity, it must know which `bootnode` server to connect to in order gain information about all the remaining nodes on the network.
+For a node to successfully establish connectivity, it must know which `bootnode` server to connect to gain information about all the remaining nodes on the network.
 The `bootnode` is sometimes also known as the `rendezvous` server in p2p jargon.

 `bootnode` is not a special instance of the polygon-sdk node.
 Every polygon-sdk node can serve as a `bootnode`, but every polygon-sdk node needs to have a set of bootnodes specified which will be contacted to provide information on how to connect with all remaining nodes in the network.

-In order to create the connection string for specifying the bootnode, we will need to conform to the [multiaddr format](https://docs.libp2p.io/concepts/addressing/):
+To create the connection string for specifying the bootnode, we will need to conform to the [multiaddr format](https://docs.libp2p.io/concepts/addressing/):
 ```
 /ip4/<ip_address>/tcp/<port>/p2p/<node_id>
 ```

-In this guide, we will treat the first and second node as the bootnodes for all other nodes.
-What will happen in this scenario is that nodes connect to the `node 1` or `node 2` will get information on how to connect to one another through the mutually contacted bootnode.
+In this guide, we will treat the first and second nodes as the bootnodes for all other nodes.
+What will happen in this scenario is that nodes that connect to the `node 1` or `node 2` will get information on how to connect to one another through the mutually contacted bootnode.

 :::info You need to specify at least two bootnodes to start a node

-Having more bootnodes specified when setting up the network will give your nodes more resilience if one of the bootnodes becomes unresponsive, as there will be others to fallback to.
+Having more bootnodes specified when setting up the network will give your nodes more resilience if one of the bootnodes becomes unresponsive, as there will be others to fall back to.
 It is up to you to decide if you want to list all 4 nodes as the bootnodes, or just two.
-In this guide we will list two nodes, but this can be changed on the fly, with no impact on the validity of the `genesis.json` file.
+In this guide, we will list two nodes, but this can be changed on the fly, with no impact on the validity of the `genesis.json` file.
 :::

 As the first part of the multiaddr connection string is the `<ip_address>`, here you will need to enter the IP address as reachable by other nodes, depending on your setup this might be a private or a public IP address, not `127.0.0.1`.